haltcase/param.macro/readme.md

 There are a few reasons this is totally fine.

+1. The plugin allows for [custom symbols][#set-custom-tokens]

+    If you do happen to need `_` or `it` as identifiers, you're able to change the imported symbols (using standard aliased imports) to anything you want.

-1. `_` is a common symbol for partial application
+2. `_` is a common symbol for partial application

-    The Scala language uses the underscore as a placeholder for partially applied functions, and tons of JavaScript libraries have also used it - so it's become recognizable.
+    The Scala language uses the underscore as a placeholder for partially applied functions, and tons of JavaScript libraries have also used it &mdash; so it's become recognizable.

-2. Monolithic builds of packages like lodash are on the way out
+3. Monolithic builds of packages like lodash are on the way out

     lodash v5 will be getting rid of the monolithic build in favor of explicitly imported or 'cherry-picked' utilities.
 So it will become less common to see the entirety of lodash imported, especially with ES module tree-shaking on the horizon.

     On top of that, [babel-plugin-lodash][babel-lodash] still works effectively when you just import what you need like this:

     ```js
     import { add } from 'lodash'
     ```

-3. The plugin allows for [custom symbols][#set-custom-tokens]

-    If you do happen to need `_` or `it` as identifiers, you're able to change the imported symbols (using standard aliased imports) to anything you want.

 4. Partial application with `_` is damn cool